yossix07/WhatsAppReactClient/README.md

 * Sign-Off - Once clicked on, a modal will appear to ask if you are sure you want to sign-out.
 You can choose your action by the relavent button.

 As for the chat itself - In order to open a chat just click on the desired contact!
-* Upon sending a new message or hoevring on the chat window, it will auto scroll to display the lastest messages in the current chat.
+* Upon hoevring on the chat window, it will auto scroll to display the lastest messages in the current chat.
 * You can send text messages by clicking on the envelope button or pressing the "Enter" key.
 You can't send an empty message.
 * The microphone, video and picture buttons are disabled as it is not required in this assignment.

+* Upon refresh(F5) in this page, you will stay logged-in to your user on readonly mode - you can log off with the relavent button and reconnect in order to send and  recive messages.